sinanovicanes/nestfig/README.md

 ### Defining Configuration Classes

 You can define a configuration class by using the `@Config` and `@Field` decorators.
-The `@Config` decorator specifies the source(s) of the configuration, such as environment variables or JSON files.
+The `@Config` decorator specifies the source(s) of the configuration, such as environment variables, JSON or YAML files.
 The `@Field` decorator extracts individual fields from these sources.

 Here's an example: